khast3x/Offensive-Dockerfiles/README.md

 #### Notes:

 * Adding them as I go.
 Don't expect production-ready images
-* Uses either either using python-slim or python-alpine
+* Uses either python-slim or python-alpine
 * Tools will show help dialog if no arguments are passed